da2so/da2so.github.io/_posts/2020-12-11-Adjustable_Real_time_Style_Transfer.md

 \\] </span>

 The similarity in **style** can be vaguely defined as sharing the same spatial statistics in low-level features of a network (use VGG-16 in this paper), while similarity in **content** is roughly having a close Eculidean distance in high-level features.
-The main idea is that the features obtained by the network contain information about the content of the input image while the corrleation between these features represents its style.
+The main idea is that the features obtained by the network contain information about the content of the input image while the correlation between these features represents its style.

-In order to increase the similarity of between two images, minimize the following distnaces between their extracted features:
+In order to increase the similarity of between two images, minimize the following distances between their extracted features:

 <span style="color:DodgerBlue">
 \\[